 How to Be a Better Leader in 2011

-Entrepreneur and CultureIQ are searching for the top high-performing cultures to be featured on our annual list.
+We're searching for top company cultures to be featured on our annual list.
 Think your company has what it takes?
-Click here to get started.If you're eager to put the past year behind you and start fresh, you've got plenty of company.
+Apply Now »If you're eager to put the past year behind you and start fresh, you've got plenty of company.

 More companies are shifting focus from tactical topics, such as sales, to more strategic topics, such as leadership, according to AmyK Hutchens of AmyK International Inc., a leadership and sales training company based in San Diego, Calif.